KristianPepa/Restaurant-Point/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using pip.
 3. Run the following code to start the application py/python view.py
+4. Put the following informations, Username: 1, Password: 1

 ## License